 So, how do you find your photos?

-Next, you want to think about how you search for a certain photo when you are ready to use or share it.
+After making sure your photos are backed up, you want to think about how they are organized.
+How do you search for a certain photo when you are ready to use or share it?
 Do you think – I want the photo we took at a cousin’s graduation?
 Maybe you just want a few photos of your mom, or you know it was a Christmas picture but not sure what year.
-Maybe you do know the year a picture was taken & that is they easiest way for you to find your photo.
-Remember, these categories will be unique to you and can be anything you wish.
+Maybe you do know the year a picture was taken & that is they easiest way for you to find your photos.
+These categories will be unique to you and can be anything you wish.

 It is also helpful if the program you use to store your pictures has multiple ways of searching as well as facial recognition and tagging capabilities.
 A rating system is also helpful, so you can find your best photos fast.